Parents & Resources

 Great care is taken to ensure that North Florida School of Special Education is the right fit for each child who is admitted, and the expectations of school, home and student are clearly defined at the onset of the process.
 We are committed to attracting the type of student best suited to the curriculum and learning style emphasized at North Florida School of Special Education.

-NFSSE maintains attendance policies in adherence to those set forth by the Department of Education to maintain compliance with the McKay Scholarship and Gardiner Scholarship.
+NFSSE maintains attendance policies in adherence to those set forth by the Department of Education to maintain compliance with The Family Empowerment Scholarship for Students with Unique Abilities (FES-UA).
 In order to fulfill those obligations, students in grades 4-12 must be in an academic instructional environment for a minimum of 900 hours per academic school year.
 Lower school grades 1-3 students require a minimum of 720 hours of academic instruction per academic school year.

 School hours are: